Have you ever been curious about why government budgeting is important?

 6. Mitigating Economic Divide

-To sum up, a Government’s Budget outlines the government’s agenda and strategy in a fiscal year.
-A well-planned Budget is of utmost importance for any government to ensure economic stability and growth, economic resilience and expansion of a country.
+To sum up, a goverment budget outlines the government’s agenda and strategy in a fiscal year.
+A well-planned budget is of utmost importance for any government to ensure economic stability and growth, economic resilience and expansion of a country.
 Thus, governments need to project whether they will have enough money to complete their programme for the benefit of the country.
-The Malaysian Government is expected to announce its 2023 Budget on 7 October 2022 (Friday).
-YB Senator Tengku Datuk Seri Utama Zafrul Tengku Abdul Aziz, the Minister of Finance, will address the Dewan Rakyat.